RENEE MONTAGNE, Host:

 Aaron Colangelo of the Natural Resources Defense Council notes that the court told the administration to adopt new standards as soon as possible.

-Mr. AARON COLANGELO (Natural Resources Defense Council Lawyer): And the court used pretty stern language.
+AARON COLANGELO: And the court used pretty stern language.
 The court actually said the government must act to consider the impacts of global warming as expeditiously as possible, and that's unusual.
 The court here, in essence, not only ordered the government to act, but to act fast.

 KAUFMAN: The Alliance of Automobile manufacturers noted that the rule in question represented the largest fuel economy increase in the history of federal mileage standards, and that new vehicles are already being developed based on those standards.
 The Bush administration has not yet indicated if it will appeal.